ahashemiche/ReNeGate/README.md

 ```

 Renegate contains three "Conformer Exploration", "Reactive event identification" and "Reaction network analysis" modules.
-If no error has occurred, this command-line "make" generates the following file:
+If no error has occurred, this command-line "make" generates the following files:

-* conformer_explorer: this script is used to do conformer exploration with the name of the input structure as the argument
+* conformer_explorer: this script is used to do conformer exploration with the name of the input structure as the argument:

 ```
  conformer_explorer input.xyz
 ```
+conformer and rotamer ensembles populated from explorations will be copied to the working directory.

+This file is located in the "bin" folder of the project.

 * singanalysis : this executable is used to analyse a single trajectory with a set of arguments (see usage section).